LifeboatLLC/MT-HDF5/README.md

-# .github
-Toward multi-threaded concurrency in HDF5
+#Toward multi-threaded concurrency in HDF5

 We work on updating HDF5 software to support multiple concurrent threads to read data stored in HDF5.